mrnpro/ChapaFlutter/README.md

 }
 ```
 ## Documentation
-For more details on how to use the Chapa, check out the API documentation.
-[API Documentation](https://developer.chapa.co/docs/)
+For more details on how to use the Chapa, check out the  [API Documentation](https://developer.chapa.co/docs/)

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.